Soria: Main sights

 A few kilometres north of the town are the ruins of Numantia, a Celtiberian town whose inhabitants destroyed it rather than let it fall to Scipio.
 In Soria is the Museo Numantino, devoted to the archaeological remains of this and other sites in the province.

-Transportation
+Transport

 The city is served by the Soria Railway Station, with daily services to Madrid via Guadalajara.
 There are also many bus lines to neighbouring cities.
 A new highway has reduced the trip to Madrid by car down to 2 hours.
+The city doesn't have its own airport.
+The nearest airports are Logroño-Agoncillo Airport, located 113 km north, Zaragoza Airport, located 169 km east and Madrid–Barajas Airport, located 219 km south west of Soria.